Tacca chantrieri aka Black Bat Flower

 Black Bat Flower, Batflower, Devil Flower

-How to care for Black Bat Flower
+How difficult is it to take care of Black Bat Flower

 With a bit of knowledge and dedication, you can successfully care for Black Bat Flower, making it a rewarding choice for those seeking a moderate challenge.